Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sixth, improve management efficiency and inter-sectoral coordination, especially in preventing and combating gold smuggling.

-Ninth, promptly build an information and data system on the gold market to increase publicity and transparency, to collect taxes, manage, and assess the impact on the foreign exchange gold market, exchange rates, and various investment channels.
+Ninth, promptly build an information and data system on the gold market to increase publicity and transparency, to collect taxes, manage, and assess the impact on the foreign exchange gold market, exchange rates, and different investment channels.

 The General Secretary also emphasized the need to focus on studying a number of solutions for early and appropriate application with a roadmap.
 Specifically, research and refer to international experience to propose the establishment of a National Gold Exchange; or allow gold to be traded on the Commodity Exchange; or establish a Gold Trading Floor in the International Financial Center in Vietnam.
-Research and apply taxes on gold trading to enhance market transparency, the ability of management agencies to monitor the market and limit gold trading for speculative purposes.
-In addition, research to eliminate export taxes on gold jewelry to encourage the development of production and export of gold jewelry in Vietnam.
+Research and apply taxes on gold trading to improve market transparency, the ability of management agencies to monitor the market and limit gold trading for speculative purposes.
+In addition, research to eliminate export tax on gold jewelry to encourage the development of production and export of gold jewelry in Vietnam.

 The State Bank Party Committee is assigned to preside over and coordinate with the Central Policy and Strategy Committee and relevant agencies to report and make specific proposals.